Adthena/adthena-test/lead_fullstack_developer_test/README.md

 ## Using `docker-compose`.

-Once you have installed Docker and Docker Compose, you can go in to the root of the repo and run the following commands:
+Once you have installed Docker and Docker Compose, you can go in to the root of the repo and run the following commands in your terminal:

 ### Building

-run `docker-compose build .`
+`docker-compose build .`

 ### Running

-run `docker-compose up .`
+`docker-compose up .`

 ### Notes